 Audiomedia card.
 I was running 8-track Pro Tools on it.
 I didn't have any auxiliaries.
 I had to process everything.

 Oh my god.

 I finally got the Mbox.
 So now, 32 tracks and I have auxiliaries.
 I use some stuff — sometimes I make the beats in Ableton or something.
 Or just cut it up in Pro Tools.

 Yeah, run the sampler.
 There's drum computer stuff that I run through MIDI from the Atari.

 1040ST.
 I haven't seen one of those in awhile.

 I really like it because it's just one machine doing one thing.

 Yeah, you can control that...

-The rest of this article is only available with an archive subscription or by purchasing back issue #52.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #52.
 For an upcoming year's free subscription, and our current issue on PDF...